The Vault

 Origins

-The Vault was one of the main sections of Ted Phillips's personal web site, Ted's Fun Site, in 1998.
-Although the web site itself and knowledge of most of its content has been lost, the site's visitors recall that The Vault contained basic historical information about Ted Phillips's artwork and several original comic strips, one of which being Mr. Ant and the Cheese.
+A "Comic Vault" was one of the main sections of the second version of Ted Phillips's personal web site, called Ted's Web Site, in 1998.
+This Vault contained several original comic strips, one of which being Mr. Ant and the Pest.

 Version 1.0

-As a tribute to this lost primitive site, one of the main features that launched with the Cracked Egg Studios Official Web Site on May 29, 2005 was The Vault.
+As a tribute to this primitive site, which was lost by 2000, one of the main features that launched with the Cracked Egg Studios Official Web Site on May 29, 2005 was The Vault.
 The plan was to include a list all of the previous endeavors of Cracked Egg Studios, providing links to detailed information and synopses of each one, sometimes even the production itself.
 The productions placed in The Vault would be those that were completed to the satisfaction of the studio, had been placed on hold, or had been abandoned.

 Despite the plans for this feature, The Vault remained merely a list of productions pre-2005 without synopses or streaming content, because web site updates tended to focus mainly on the health of the CES Forum.